 Why do I say that?
 Well, with all the bitching by critics, the film still grossed over $900 million—definitely a consideration—and audiences—i.e., those of us who buy the tickets—loved it.
 In any case, the jury remains out regarding sequels, spinoffs, or anything else.
 And if something is meant to happen, it likely won’t be anytime soon.

 So what did yours truly think of Jurassic World Dominion?
 To be honest, I’d like to view it at least a few more times before I put it into my rankings.
 But as I’ve said in the past, I do love dinosaur movies, so this new addition does pass the first test.
 (I’ve seen the first five films a total of 3,562 times, give or take, so I have a long way to go.
-And the Blu-Ray won’t even be out till the end of the year.)
+And the Blu-Ray won’t even be out for a while.)

 OLD GUARD, NEW GUARD